 either diagnosed or undiagnosed.
 Come and share your experiences and identities, support each other in a safe, friendly and confidential space, and reduce loneliness and isolation.
 This group is facilitated by MFT as well as volunteers from Pride in Surrey.
 Every third Thursday of the month, 7.30pm-8.30pm.

 Bipolar Peer Support Group – this group is for people who have been diagnosed as bipolar to come and share experiences and difficulties, share ideas and coping strategies and support each other in a friendly environment.
 It runs on the first Thursday of every month, 7pm-8pm.
+Please note there will be no session on 6 August.
+Next session: 3 Sept.

 Quiz Group – Come and connect and socialise with other quizzers in this light-hearted online General Knowledge Quiz Group – whether it’s showing off your knowledge or learning about new things, it’s a great way to come and make friends and have a laugh whilst doing it!
 Weekly on Mondays, 1pm-1.45pm.